learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 The endpoints you need to hit are:

 * GET: `https://bayside-high.herokuapp.com/api/v1/user/:user_id/courses`
 Returns an array of all courses.
-Example response:
 ```
 GET: `https://bayside-high.herokuapp.com/api/v1/user/:user_id/courses`